NCEAS/metacat/helm/README.md

 helm install my-release ./helm  --set metacat.solr.baseURL=http://mysolrhost:8983/solr
 ```

-Alternatively, a YAML file that specifies the values for the parameters can be provided
+Alternatively, a YAML file that specifies the override values for the parameters can be provided
 while installing the chart.
 For example:

 ```shell